OhadRubin/mountain-goap-python/all_in_one.md

             self._remove_from_node_cache(remove_me)

-    # /// <summary>
-    # /// Call this method to change the priority of an item.
-    # /// Calling this method on a item not in the queue will throw an exception.
-    # /// If the item is enqueued multiple times, only the first one will be updated.
-    # /// O(log n)
-    # /// </summary>
-    # public void UpdatePriority(TItem item, TPriority priority)
     def update_priority(self, item: TItem, priority: TPriority) -> None:
         """
         Call this method to change the priority of an item.
 O(log n)